 Leaky gut is becoming extremely common, even in children these days.
 The last few generations have been building up many deficiencies, toxicities, and imbalances which can be passed on to children unfortunately.
 So, many kids need just as much help with healing the gut as adults do.
 For the most part, they can do most of what adults can.
 But let’s outline the basics of gut healing for kids.
 You can check out my post on healing leaky gut for adults here!

-Stomach Acid Support
+Stomach Acid Support for Kids

 Stomach acid is absolutely crucial for digesting food and utilizing nutrients.
 Common symptoms of low stomach acid include belching after eating, constipation, undigested food in stools, and food allergies.
 Since obviously most kids would run away if you tried to give them a glass of diluted apple cider vinegar, there are a few other ways to help with balancing stomach acid that are a bit more palatable.

 *Switchel is my top choice for kids as there are so many ways to make it so you can find what your child likes best.
 I always reference this article from Wellness Mama for those that are very new to Switchel because she outlines all of the main variations on the recipe.